This post addresses everything you need to know before getting your first balayage on Indian hair, keep reading for all the info!

-Unlike other hair-coloring techniques, balayage may not require bleaching but If you want a dramatic color change from dark to light, then you will need to bleach your hair.
+Balayage may not require bleaching but If you want lighter highlights on dark hair, then you will need to bleach your hair.

 Bleaching can cause damage to your hair, it is strong enough to rip the natural pigments of the hair so that you can add a new color.
 However, balayage doesn’t involve completely saturating your hair in bleach.
 In Balayage you are only painting on the surface of the strand without touching the tips or roots resulting in less damage and dryness.
 Plus, the toner used post bleach adds shine and moisture back into the hair.

 My hair was dry and brittle the first few months after I got my Balayage treatment.
 With constant deep conditioning of my hair with the natural DIY hair oil blend once a week, the frizziness didn’t last long.